St. Nicholas and Krampus – Customs that Get under Your Skin

-The Krampus runs in Lungau are more than just a tradition - they are a feast for all the senses.
-Young Lungau locals continue the 500-year-old ritual and organize it with great dedication.
-With elaborately carved masks, blazing fires and unmissable floats, the Krampus groups parade through the streets and leave an unforgettable impression.
+The Krampus parades in the Lungau region are more than just a tradition – they are a feast for all the senses.
+Young Lungau locals sustain the 500-year-old ritual and organize it with great dedication.
+With elaborately carved masks, blazing fires and striking carriages, the Krampus groups parade through the streets and leave an unforgettable impression.

 A person dressed as St. Nicholas stands with two Krampus figures in snowy Salzburg Lungau region.

-Saint Nicholas takes center stage, going from house to house with a shepherd's crook and bishop's mitre.
-While he rewards the good children with sweets and nuts, Krampus provides a gruesome balance - at least for the naughty ones.
-Together, they keep a centuries-old tradition alive, creating excitement and community.
+Saint Nicholas takes center stage, going from house to house with a shepherd's crook and a bishop's hat.
+While he rewards the good children with sweets and nuts, Krampus provides a gruesome balance – at least for the naughty ones.
+Together, they keep a centuries-old tradition alive, creating excitement and alliance alike.

 A person in a fur Krampus costume with horns holds a gnarled staff during a parade in Salzburg Lungau region.
 Crowd in the background.

-Specially constructed floats, loud music and fire accompany the many different Krampus groups on their run through the streets of the Lungau villages.
+Specially constructed carriages, loud music, and fires accompany the many different Krampus groups on their run through the streets of the Lungau villages.

 A summary of all Krampus runs in 2025:

-• Krampus run of the Leisnitz Toifen in Unternberg - Saturday, December 7, from 19:00
+• Krampus run of the Leisnitz Toifen in Unternberg – Saturday, December 6, starting at 7 pm

 Unread.